wjswjsss/Adaptable-Robot-Jacobian-IK-Unity/README.md

 This is a Jacobian-based IK Solver running in Unity, derived from the [AR2-D2 project](https://github.com/jiafei1224/AR2-D2) by [jiafei1224](https://github.com/jiafei1224).
 A huge thank you to their team for their incredible work.
 Originally designed for the Franka Emika Panda arm (files in `Panda/`), I have successfully adapted it for the UR3e robotic arm, which is now performing well (files in `UR/`).
 I’m sharing my modifications here in hopes that this might help if you're looking for a Jacobian-based IK solver.
 I have also prepared an [AI adaptation prompt](./ADAPTATION_GUIDE.md) that you can directly provide to an AI assistant to help you make customized adjustments for your own setup.

+Thanks to [10-OASIS-01](https://github.com/10-OASIS-01) for their guidance and support.

 ## Demo